en-wl/wordlist/site/scowl-readme.md

 and Canadian variants, respectively.
-The "variant_1" spelling categories include variants which are also generally considered acceptable, and "variant_2" contains variants which are seldom used and may now even be considered correct.
+The "variant_1" spelling categories include variants which are also generally considered acceptable, and "variant_2" contains variants which are seldom used and may not even be considered correct.
 There is no "british_variant_2" or "canadian_variant_2" spelling category since the distinction would be almost meaningless.